 For the next 10 years I grieved and was steeped in self-pity and depression.
 Food felt like my only refuge.
 I just wanted to numb myself because I didn’t want to feel my feelings.

 I kept asking myself the question, “How could my father do this to me?
 All I was capable of feeling was sadness and heartbreak.

-I refused every suggestion my husband made to take legal action and pursue a fair settlement.
-Rather than allowing myself to get angry with my father, I looked to blame.
+Unconsciously I must have believed that by staying stuck in depression that gave me a shred of hope that my father still loved me.
+I told myself he must be sick and can’t reach me.
+Out of loyalty for the wonderful dad he used to be when I was a teenager, I felt an overwhelming need to protect him.
+I refused every suggestion my husband made to take legal action and pursue a fair settlement with my father.
+Rather than allowing myself to get angry I remained stuck in sadness.
+I told myself that the problem was money.
 My father’s greedy betrayal left me with a really bitter taste in my mouth towards making money.
 In my mind I made money the scapegoat.

 I thought of money as bad and I didn’t want to be greedy like my father.
 So I ran my coaching business as a charity.
 I did presentations for schools, companies and institutions giving my speaking and coaching services away.
 There were a few rare exceptions where I felt comfortable charging for private coaching.

 I’m so over it now, and realize that as painful as that experience was –it served me.
 It made me who I am.

 But for years I felt broken by my father’s rejection.
 Because I loved him so much, I had to scrape and claw my way back to sanity to realize I was still okay even if my father didn’t want me.
 His betrayal and abandonment left me with severe trust issues that affected my marriage.

 There was an invisible line drawn in my family.
 My husband and son were furious with my father and angry with me for letting him take advantage of my generosity.
 My daughter was empathetic and compassionate towards us both.